dtsintsarska/JS-Apps-Exam-preps/README.md

 # SoftUni JS Apps course
 Please notice that you should install required dependecies and use live local server.
-Please noticed that the used database is Firebase Cloudstore.
+Please notice the used database in these projects is Firebase Cloudstore.